 15. Avoid Soaking in a Bath or Other Still Water

 Even though the incisions are small and close quickly, they can still become infected.
-Allowing your incisions to close and fully heal before submerging yourself in water is going to both help the incisions heal quicker and ensure minimal scarring.
+Allowing your incisions to close and fully heal before submerging yourself in water will both help the incisions heal quicker and ensure minimal scarring.

-You’ve already invested a lot of time and energy into your procedure and this is the home stretch!
-Putting a little bit of attention into your after care program is going to help you get the best results you’re going to be happy with for years to come.
+You’ve already invested a lot of time and energy into your procedure.
+Putting a little bit of attention into your aftercare program is going to help you get the best results you’re going to be happy with for years to come.

-Learn More About Liposuction Recovery
+Learn More about Liposuction Results

-If you’d like to learn more about liposuction recovery, check out the rest of our site at Premier Liposuction.
+If you’d like to learn more about liposuction recovery, check out the many procedures we offer at Premier Liposuction.
 We offer the best Vaser liposuction, body contouring, fat transfers, and body sculpting so you can achieve the physical results you’ve been working towards.